seodn/webcontent/smooth-auto-panel-paint/dent-removal.md

 ### Frequently Asked Questions
 ## Quick Answers to Common Dent Removal Queries
+Here are answers to some of the most common questions regarding paintless dent removal, bumper repairs, scratch blending, repair timelines, and vehicle paint restoration services.
 *   **Q: What is Paintless Dent Removal (PDR)?**
     *   *A:* PDR is a repair method where we use specialised metal rods behind a panel to gently massage minor dents flat without needing fillers or paint.
 *   **Q: How do I know if a dent can be repaired with PDR?**